Fsoft-AIC/GROOT/README.md

 For more details about these arguments, refer to the [`optimize.sh`](./scripts/optimize.sh) file.

 ### Citation
-If our paper or codebase help you with your research, please consider citing us:
+If our paper or codebase aids your research, please consider citing us:
 ```bibtex
 @misc{tran2024grooteffectivedesignbiological,
       title={GROOT: Effective Design of Biological Sequences with Limited Experimental Data},